-Just thinking about going on vacation with the whole family makes some people starting to sweat.
+Just thinking about going on vacation with the whole family makes some people start to sweat.
 Especially, when planning on going to more distant destinations that include a several-hour flight, oneway, to even get there.
-When it comes to travelling with your family you might want to organize everything well in advance and check out activities that are suitable for everyone, whether you have toddlers or teenagers.
+When it comes to traveling with your family you might want to organize everything well in advance and check out activities that are suitable for everyone, whether you have toddlers or teenagers.
 Here are five tips for your adventure holidays Peru with the whole pack:

 1: Be prepared

 Before you hop onto that flight or whatever transport you use to get to your final destination, make sure you have packed everything that comes in handy when traveling with your children.
 Important things are, for example, baby wipes.
 They are not only useful when traveling with toddlers but children of any age.
 You can use them for washing hands, cleaning toilet seats and wiping restaurant tables.
 Another item you would want to take with you is a hand cleaner.
 In the same spirit, make sure you take all the medicine required with you, your first-aid kit should include – among other things – plasters, antiseptic wipes, and a thermometer.
 Before even entering the plane do not forget to check the validity of all passports!
 It has happened that while queuing parents notice that their children’s passports have expired.
 While you also want to always count with extra time to get from A to B when traveling with kids, take some toys and family games with you in case of delays.

 Peru consists of various different micro-climates, but you can divide it into three different main areas: the coast, the Andes and the jungle.
 While along the coast the weather is either sunny and warm or relatively mild and cloudy, it is already very different in the Andes.
 There you will experience either rainy season with lots of rainfall and mild temperatures or dry season with sunshine but chilly nights.
 But be aware, the weather there can change within minutes.